influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/introduction/index.md

 title: Introduction
 ---

-The introductory documentation includes all the information needed to get up and running with InfluxDB.
+The introductory documentation includes all the information you need to get up and running with InfluxDB.

 ## [Download](https://influxdata.com/downloads/#influxdb)